cckayne/MOTE/ReadMe-MOTET.txt

 The aim of MOTET is to demonstrate the portability of the basic SES cipher algorithm and its ease of implementation in a popular programming language other than Pascal and with CSPRNGs other than ISAAC (although ISAAC is included as a MOTET option).
 C may not have Free Pascal's advanced string-handling functions or object model, but it was surprising what could be accomplished in a couple of days translating most of the SES cipher routines to C.

 MOTET lacks only the inner Vigenere plus Scrambler keyword-loop and the Keccak (SHA-3) key derivation germane to SES, but these could easily be added.
 Despite this, MOTET still manages 4 super-encipherments on any message.
-The real elegance of MOTET is that it uses the new MOTE CSPRNGs for everything, including hashing and key-stretching, gaining in execution speed while keeping it all simple and compact.
+The real elegance of MOTET is that it uses the new MOTE and BEDBUG CSPRNGs for everything, including hashing and key-stretching, gaining in execution speed while keeping it all simple and compact.

 MOTET is a hot-rod SES stripped down to the metal.